The Top Markets Across Vanuatu

 The market operates from 5 am until around 5 pm, Monday to Friday, with the sweet spot for visiting being between 7 am and 8 am when activity peaks.
 The market remains closed on weekends, so plan your visit accordingly.

-This market is beside the Vanuatu Travel Information Centre where you can learn more Information, Shops & Services in Vanuatu LINK#TTD096.
+This market is beside the Vanuatu Travel Information Centre, which you can learn more about in the Information, Shops & Services in Vanuatu.

 Lakatoro Main Road, Lakatoro, Northeast Malekula.
 Located in the town centre next to the Vanuatu Travel Information Centre.